ArchGryphon9362/teslabtapi/docs/start.md

 	}
 }
 ```
-Set a variable called `counter` to 1 (can be any number that hasn't been used as the counter for this key except 0), which you should increment each time after using.
-Now, you need to encrypt this message using the `sharedKey` in GCM mode, with a nonce which is a byte array of the counter split into 4 bytes.
-You should also seperate the encrypted/signed message into 2 variables, `encryptedMsg` (from bytes 0 to length - 16), and `msgSignature` (from bytes length - 16 to length).
-Now you need to generate a message to send to the car:
+Set a variable called `counter` to 1 (can be any number that hasn't been used as the counter for this key and must be >= 1), which you should increment each time after using.
+Now, you need to encrypt this message using the `sharedKey` in GCM mode, with a nonce of the `counter`, split into 4 bytes in big-endian, where the least significant byte is at the end.
+You should also seperate the encrypted/signed message into 2 variables, `encryptedMsg` (from bytes 0 to `length` - 16), and `msgSignature` (from bytes `length` - 16 to `length`).
+Now you need to generate a message to send to the vehicle:
 ```
 ToVCSEC {
 	signedMessage {